 Best for Cool Blondes: CHI Blondest Blonde Ionic Lightening System

-Despite the fact that this formula is ammonia-free, it can still lift hair up to an impressive eight levels.
+Even though this formula is ammonia-free, it can still lift hair to an impressive eight levels.
 Thanks to far-infrared, it provides maximum penetration and lightens from the inside-out, with cool-toned pigments that help neutralize the unwanted warm tones that are the bane of any cool blonde’s existence.
 Also nice: It comes in both cream and powder versions.

 According to our Diversity Pledge, 15% of products in our newly-published market roundups will feature Black-owned and/or Black-founded brands.
 At the time of publishing, we were not able to find any professional hair bleach from a Black-owned and/or Black-founded business.
 If you know of one we should consider, please email us at email@example.com and we will evaluate the product ASAP.